The Dark Side of the Rainbow: Response

 Members of Pink Floyd have denied any connection between the album and the film.
 The guitarist, David Gilmour, dismissed it as the product of "some guy with too much time on his hands".
 The bassist, Roger Waters, said it was "bullshit" with no connection to anyone who worked on the album.
 The Dark Side of the Moon engineer, Alan Parsons, also denied any connection, saying the band had no means of playing video tapes in the studio at the time of recording.
 He said he was disappointed by the results when he tried watching the film while listening to the album, and that "if you play any record with the sound turned down on the TV, you will find things that work".
 The drummer, Nick Mason, said: "It's absolute nonsense.
 It has nothing to do with The Wizard of Oz.
 It was all based on The Sound of Music."

-Detractors argue that the phenomenon is the result of the mind's tendency to find patterns by discarding data that does not fit.
+Detractors argue that the phenomenon is the result of apophenia.
 The film critic Richard Roeper concluded that while Pink Floyd may have had the resources and technical abilities to produce an alternative film soundtrack, it would have been impractical, and noted that The Dark Side of the Moon is approximately an hour shorter than The Wizard of Oz.